VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Use this if your game has a homebrew class, a sheet class name that is not part of the default class list, or a subclass that should have its own spell mule assignments.

-Custom class names can also be subclass names.
-If a custom class entry matches a character's subclass, Spell Book Manager will apply the mule assignments for that custom entry to that character.
+Custom class entries are matched against the class and subclass names on a character’s sheet.
+If the custom entry matches either a character’s class or subclass, Spell Book Manager will apply the mule assignments for that custom entry to that character.

-For example, if the GM adds a custom class named `Eldritch Knight`, then assigns a spell mule to `Eldritch Knight`, characters with `Eldritch Knight` as their subclass can inherit that mule assignment.
+For example, if the GM adds a custom class named Eldritch Knight, then assigns a spell mule to Eldritch Knight, characters with Eldritch Knight as their subclass can inherit that mule assignment the same way a character inherits assignments from a matching class name.

-Custom class names are stored in the Spell Book Manager settings handout and appear in the class mule assignment menu.

-Class and subclass names are normalized to lowercase internally.

 ---

 ## Themes